 After approval of the Program Closure Plan, the Accountable Entity should ensure that it is communicated to personnel, Implementing Entities and other Project stakeholders, as appropriate.
 As part of its strategic communications plan, the Accountable Entity should implement a strategic campaign to communicate the results and activities related to the Compact to key stakeholders through a variety of channels.
 This information and campaign should be closely coordinated with MCC and any related products or events should be shared with U.S. Government counterparts (e.g., U.S. Embassy) and other donors in the country whenever possible.

 Monitoring and Evaluation

 The M&E section of the Program Closure Plan should provide a brief overview of the closure strategy for M&E disaggregated by Project or Activity as appropriate.
-Such closure strategy should: (a) highlight any data collection activities, such as surveys, evaluations, and special studies that are at risk of not being completed by the Compact End Date; and (b) include a description of all M&E activities that are planned to be conducted after the Compact End Date as agreed by MCC.
+Such closure strategy should: (a) highlight any data collection activities, such as surveys, evaluations, and special studies that are at risk of not being completed by the Compact End Date; and (b) include a description of all M&E activities that are planned to be conducted after the Compact End Date and before the Closure Date as agreed by MCC.
 This strategy shall consider the need for coordination of M&E activities with communications requirements, particularly in advance of the Compact closure communications campaign.

 MCC and the Accountable Entity should consult to discuss the appropriate source of funding, contract mechanism and implementation timeframe if any payments or contracts are required for conducting post-Compact monitoring and/or evaluation activities.